Woodward Addresses Criticism That He Should've Detailed Trump Interviews Earlier

 And yet the next month, Trump publicly compared COVID-19 to the seasonal flu.

-But Woodward told NPR All Things Considered host Mary Louise Kelly in an interview that in February, he thought Trump was referring to the virus in China.
+But Woodward told NPR's All Things Considered host Mary Louise Kelly in an interview that in February, he thought Trump was referring to the virus in China.

 "I ... believed he was talking about the virus in China, because he had talked to Chinese President Xi [Jinping] the night before," he said.